python-openapi/openapi-core/docs/customizations.rst

 Specification validation
 ------------------------

-By default, the provided specification is validated on ``Spec`` object creation time.
+By default, the specified specification is also validated.

 If you know you have a valid specification already, disabling the validator can improve the performance.

 .. code-block:: python
-  :emphasize-lines: 5
+  :emphasize-lines: 4

-    from openapi_core import Spec
+    validate_request(

-    spec = Spec.from_dict(
+       request,
-       spec_dict,
+       spec=spec,
-       validator=None,
+       spec_validator_cls=None,
     )

 Media type deserializers